allegheny-college-cmpsc-100-fall-2019/practical-01/README.md

 ### Running your first container

-The "Hello, World" is a well-worn computer science tradition.
+The "Hello, World" is a well-established computer science tradition.
 Often, when learning a new language or technology, the first example that a user makes is called a "Hello, World."

 - [ ] In a terminal window, type `docker run hello-world`.